 Most of us have a limited amount of money we’re willing to spend on a comforter.
 Since the filling in down comforters comes from the fine feathers under a duck or goose’s outer layer and they’re more labor intensive to collect and process.
 They’re also significantly more expensive.
 Even the lowest grade duck down double comforter will cost you upwards of $170 US.
 A fine goose down one could easily cost you over $500 US.

-Alternatively, the filling in a down alternate comforter is man-made.
+Alternatively, the filling in a down alternative comforter is man-made.
 It’s readily available which lowers the price point substantially.
-For instance, this sateen comforter with synthetic fill made from 100-percent cotton costs less than $50 US.
+For instance, this microfiber comforter with synthetic fill costs less than $50 US.

 If you suffer from allergies, a down comforter can exacerbate your symptoms considerably, since you sleep with it close to your body every night.
 Even though they clean the down, it can still harbor dust, debris, and mites and the down itself can cause issues for some people.